 They are quite popular for not having long-term contracts the same as other home security companies but that doesn’t mean they don’t have consumer complaints lodged against them.
 To help you figure out what legal actions have been taken against the company, we pull together some information on lawsuits over the last few years and what that could mean for you.

-As is the case with many other home security providers, SimpliSafe tries their best to protect the best interests of the company.
-Your user agreement will typically include language saying you cannot sue the company in most legal courts.
+As is the case with many other home security providers, SimpliSafe tries to protect the best interests of the company.
+Your user agreement probably includes language stating you cannot sue the company in most courts.

-We might be biased, but consumer arbitration is usually the better option.
-It is also the option where we can help.
+The consumer advocates at FairShake feel consumer arbitration is usually the better option.
+It is also the option that we can help with the most.

-Here at FairShake, we are reinventing the SimpliSafe lawsuit process and helping people like you, who have small issues with the company they want fixed.
-Most SimpliSafe complaints are quite similar and many consumers have the same questions about what legal rights they have.
-Rather than trying to file a SimpliSafe class action lawsuit–which you probably can’t file anyway–we will file a personalized legal document with the company and then guide you through the rest of the process.
+Here at FairShake, we are reinventing the SimpliSafe lawsuit process and helping consumers like you who have issues with the company they want fixed.
+Most SimpliSafe complaints are quite similar, and many consumers have the same questions about what legal rights they have.
+Rather than trying to file a SimpliSafe class action lawsuit–which you probably can’t file anyway–we will file a personalized legal document with the SimpliSafe, and then guide you through the rest of the process.

 As a SimpliSafe customer, what options do I have for a lawsuit?

-There are a lot of ways you can file a claim if you have a problem with the company.
-For example, you can file a claim with your bank or credit card company, or post a complaint with the BBB.
+There are several ways you can file a claim if you have a problem with the SimpliSafe.
+For example, you can file a claim with your bank or credit card company, or post a complaint on the Better Business Bureau (BBB) website.

 Vulnerabilities in SimpliSafe's Wireless System

-One lawsuit was lodged for a vulnerability in the wireless system and sensors.
-In this case, it was argued that the sensors in the security system can be fooled by a cheap wireless emitter which mimics the same frequency of the window and door contact sensors.
+One lawsuit was filed because of a vulnerability in the wireless system and sensors.
+In this case, it was argued that the sensors in the security system can be fooled by a cheap wireless emitter that mimics the same frequency of the window and door contact sensors.
 The sensors in their security system use 433.93MHz frequency, but that is the same frequency used by things like baby monitors and garage door openers.
-While most things are powerful enough to mess up the security system, one wireless emitter was.

 The company responded to a video with the statement: “…In real life, this is unlikely.
 Because signal strength degrades unpredictably depending on distance and landscape, it would be very difficult for anyone to hit on the “right” strength without triggering an alert.”